 Now, imagine instead if they could just fill out that information once, on a smartphone or tablet, and the information would be sent directly where it’s needed most.

-It could even go to three places at once.
-No extra work required.
+It could even go to three places at once, without any extra steps being taken.

 But mobile forms aren’t usually embedded in or filled out from your website; instead, they’re filled out directly from the native mobile forms app on your mobile device.

-Part of the confusion, I think, is how popular the phrases “mobile friendly” and “responsive” have become.
+Part of the confusion stems from how popular the phrases “mobile friendly” and “responsive” have become.

 Websites and web forms that are mobile friendly or responsive offer a user-friendly experience regardless of whether the user is viewing the site or form on their computer or their mobile device.

 So, mobile forms are inherently mobile-friendly (ie. they render well on a mobile device), but just because a form is mobile-friendly, doesn’t means it’s a true mobile form.

-Instead, and far more frequently, a mobile friendly form is actually a web form that simply renders well on a mobile device; that means it is important that the contact forms on your website and on your landing pages are mobile friendly or responsive but it’s also easy to understand how people might think mobile forms are simply mobile-friendly web forms.
+Instead, and far more frequently, a mobile-friendly form is actually a web form that simply renders well on a mobile device.
+That means it is important for the contact forms on your website and on your landing pages to be responsive on mobile devices.
+It’s also easy to understand how people might think mobile forms are simply mobile-friendly web forms.